Utility Engie's CEO is confident over forthcoming H1 results

-PARIS, July 10 French utility Engie is approaching its interim results on July 28 with "a lot of confidence," chief executive Isabelle Kocher said on Monday.
+PARIS, July 10 (Reuters) - French utility Engie is approaching its interim results on July 28 with "a lot of confidence," chief executive Isabelle Kocher said on Monday.

 "We are approaching our half-year results with a lot of confidence," Kocher told reporters at a media briefing.